 specified by the

-check any discovered slave in an unordered way.
+option, and finally check any discovered slaves in an

 In the above example the mysqlfailover